icemobilelab/loyalty-amqp-lib/README.md

 The library does __NOT__ emit a close event when the channel or connection is closed.
+It __will__ emit a `disconnect` event.
 The library will automatically attempt to reconnect.
 It will emit a `reconnect` event once it does.